 Intervertebral disc gets the water, oxygen and nutrients only by the circulation, which based on to a very specific mechanism called the ‘pumping mechanism’ of disc nutrition.
 This mechanism works as spinal cord going shorter and back after relaxation and works like a pump.
-If you injure the disc the pump mechanism does not work properly and over time will cause bulging discs, herniated discs and degenerative disc disease and, possibly, spinal stenosis.
+If you injure the disc the pump mechanism does not work properly and over time will cause bulging herniated discs, possibly, spinal stenosis.
 In this modern era of medical science and technology, medical professionals have discovered different ways for improving pumping effect and provides spinal decompression without any surgery.
 All these spinal traction procedures aimed to aid in removing additional pressure on the intervertebral discs and could helps to restore or repair herniated or bulging spinal discs.

 This condition happens when the delicate focal point of a spinal cord pushes through a break in the harder outside spinal muscles.
 Some bulging/herniated disc cause no indications.
 Others can bother adjacent nerves and result in torment, deadness, or shortcoming in an arm or leg.
 Not each disc disease needs intervention.
 Whenever required, treatment incorporates medicine, exercise based recuperation, and as an last resort surgery.

 A spinal disc looks similar to a jam doughnut, with a gentler focus encased inside a harder outside.
 Once in a while called a slipped or a burst disk, a herniated disk happens when a portion of the gentler “jam” pushes out through a tear in the harder outside.